shepnerd/VOCMarker/README.md

 # VOCMarker
-A object counting annotation tool.
+A object counting annotation tool, written in C#.